 Single Sign-On (SSO) for NebulaCRS

-Introduction
+Introduction to SSO

 Single Sign-On (SSO) is a secure authentication method that allows you to access multiple applications and systems using one set of login credentials (your company username and password).